FrankJiang1208/VBA_Challenge/README.md

-You should also have conditional formatting that will highlight positive change in green and negative change in red.
+Conditional formated that will highlight positive change in green and negative change in red.

-BONUS Challenge

-Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+It also returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".